pvo84/boutique_papeterie/README.md

 # boutique_papeterie
- Multi page e-commerce web application for stationary It's a project that I created as an assignement at college:
+Multi page e-commerce web application for stationary.

+It's a project that I created as an assignement at college.

+Project description

 Client-Server communication with PHP using a storage of data by a MySQL database (with a CRUD).

 Creating a user and admin profiles with different fonctions: